 Josephine Mandarano is a twenty-something Melburnian who spends her nine-to-five knee-deep in the busy world of educational publishing.
 She reads (everything), writes (words, mostly), collects books (487 at last count), and spends too much time inside her head (and on the Internet).
 A self-professed word nerd, her remarks about our glorious language were quoted in the 2009 Victorian Certificate of Education English Language Exam – strange, but true.
 Her friends might describe her as a ranting Feminist who can be found, most days, sitting atop her metaphorical soapbox.

-Elizabeth Flux (Film Editor)
+Lou Heinrich (Film Editor)

 When Freya Dumas got in trouble as a child, she was sent outside to ride her bike, because her room held her three favourite things: books, paper, pencils.
 She grew up in Central Australia, and suspects she has red dirt in her veins instead of blood.
 She graduated from UTS with a Masters of Creative Writing, and is prone to slipping into ‘writing comas’.
 She is rarely without a pen, but always forgets her keys.